SeanE15/pands-problem-sheet/README.md

 **<p align="center"> References for weekDay.py**
 ---
 This is a program that outputs whether or not today is a weekday.
+This program does this by using the built in date.time function in Python and allocates every day fo the week a number from 0 - 6.
+If the number allocated is less than 5 the program prints out that it is a weekday - if the number returned is 5 or great it will recognise that it is infact the weekend.

 1. [W3Schools](https://www.w3schools.com/python/trypython.asp?filename=demo_datetime2)